Crafts for kids: Perler beads

 The best way to start is to decide what you want to create.
 If you want to create something without a pattern, then you can use whatever pegboard and Perler beads you’d like.
 But, if you want to create a specific shape or object, you should search for the pattern online.
 We did a simple search on Google and found an easy to follow pattern for the minions.
 You can also search on Pinterest or Perler.com.

 We bought a huge container of Perler beads and a set of pegboards from IKEA.
 It was less than $20.
-For a larger selection of coloured beads, visit a craft store like Michaels or search online.
+For a larger selection of coloured beads, visit a craft store like Michaels or online from Amazon.
 Once you’ve picked your pattern, you can start sorting the beads into piles by colour.
 We recommend using small bowls to help organize the beads and keep them from rolling away.

 Get crafty